pulongma/pulongma.github.io/research.md

 <p style="text-align: justify; line-height: 1.2em;">
 I currently work with climate scientists and ocean scientists to address data analytic problems in remote sensing and coastal flood hazard studies.
 Motivated by such interdisciplinary collaboration, I recently focus on developing statistical methods that allow flexible model structures and scalable computations for analyzing big and complex data with spatial dependence and understanding their use in complex real-world applications including environmental mapping, probabilistic assessment of remote sensing retrievals, and risk assessment of storm surges.
 More specifically, they can be summarized into three directions:
 <ul>
-  <li> Statistical methods for constructing flexible covariance function models and studying their theoretical properties in both Bayesian and frequentist frameworks; </li>
+  <li> Statistical methods for constructing flexible covariance function models as well as their theoretical properties in both Bayesian and frequentist frameworks; </li>
-  <li> Bayesian multi-scale methods and tree-based methods for Gaussian process modeling and characterizing their theoretical properties; </li>
+  <li> Bayesian multi-scale methods and tree-based methods for Gaussian process modeling as well as their theoretical properties; </li>
   <li> Bayesian methods for emulating, calibrating, and validating complex computer models with high-dimensional/functional input and massive functional/spatial outputs. </li>
   </ul>
 </p>
 <br/>

-Example Projects
+Projects In Progress:
 =

 Uncertainty Quantification for Remote Sensing